DropSnorz/OwlPlug/README.md

 ### OwlPlug central

 OwlPlug central is the default Store source.
 It's a secure and trusted source to retrieve plugins.
 OwlPlug Central is a quick proof of concept for the Store feature integration in OwlPlug.
+For now, OwlPlug central is delivering only free Open Sourced plugins.

 * OwlPlug central: `http://owlplug.dropsnorz.com/store `